 - pinch of salt

 - Preheat the oven to 375°F. Grease a 12-cup muffin tin with oil, making sure to spread a generous amount of oil onto the bottoms and sides of each cup.
 You could also use parchment muffin liners.

-- In a mixing bowl, whisk together the cornmeal, flour, salt, baking powder, and baking soda.
+- In a mixing bowl, whisk together the cornmeal, flour, brown sugar, salt, baking powder, and baking soda.
 In another mixing bowl, beat the eggs.
 Add the oil to the eggs and whisk until fully incorporated.
 Stir in the milk.

 - Evenly distribute the batter into the prepared muffin tin.
 Bake for 20 minutes until the muffins are golden and cooked through.